Jubin5/DSML-Project/README.md

-# UCI Adult Dataset Classification Using Random Forest
+# UCI Adult Dataset Classification Using Gradient Boosting

 ## 📌 Project Overview
 This project implements a **Random Forest Classifier** to predict whether an individual earns more than **$50K per year** based on the **UCI Adult Dataset**.
 The dataset includes demographic and employment-related attributes extracted from the 1994 U.S. Census database.